kemblesong/music-player-challenge/INTERVIEWER_NOTES.md

 ## Styling Signals

-The challenge uses Tailwind CSS.
-Look for proper layout patterns, accessibility, and virtual scroll CSS implementation.
+The project is set up with Tailwind CSS, but candidates are not expected to use Tailwind.
+They may use CSS modules, plain CSS, styled-components, or any other styling approach they're comfortable with.
+Look for proper layout patterns, accessibility, and virtual scroll CSS implementation regardless of the styling method chosen.

 ### Layout Patterns

 **Scrollable Containers:**
-- **Strong signal:** Uses `overflow-y-auto` with fixed or calculated height for scrollable lists
+- **Strong signal:** Uses `overflow-y: auto` (or Tailwind's `overflow-y-auto`) with fixed or calculated height for scrollable lists
 - **Red flag:** Missing overflow, content overflows viewport, scroll doesn't work

 **List Layout:**
-- **Strong signal:** Uses `flex flex-col` or `space-y-*` utilities for consistent song list spacing
+- **Strong signal:** Uses flexbox with column direction and consistent spacing for song lists
 - **Red flag:** Inconsistent spacing, manual margins, layout breaks on different screen sizes

 **Now Playing Section:**